Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 Mobile wallet—a convenient choice to start with

-For people who want to buy Bitcoin in Switzerland with cash, a mobile wallet is often the simplest solution.
-All you need to do is install the app, create a wallet, and scan the QR code at a Bitcoin ATM.
+For anyone who wants to buy Bitcoin with cash in Switzerland, a mobile wallet is often the simplest option.
+Simply install an app, create a wallet and display its QR code at the Bitcoin ATM.

-Mobile wallets are convenient, fast, and easy to use.
-They’re ideal for smaller amounts and when you want to access your cryptocurrencies from your phone.
+Mobile wallets are convenient, fast and easy to use.
+They are well suited to smaller amounts and situations where you want to access your cryptocurrency from your phone.

 The downside is that a phone is a device connected to the internet.
 If it becomes infected, is stolen, or is not properly secured, the risk of losing funds increases.